 Hypermobile people can be more likely to injure themselves, e.g. twist an ankle, or may be more susceptible to dislocations of joints because their joints are already lax owing to the looser and more stretchy connective tissues (ligaments, tendons and soft tissues) supporting them.

 Most hypermobile people respond well to treatment, although they may take longer to heal, and most will not go on to experience further problems.
 Others, however, may only partially recover and go on to re-injure the same joint and/or other joints in the body.

-The majority of people with JHS and EDS-HT can lead a normal life and can manage their symptoms well if they receive the right healthcare support.
-Those who are more severely affected often require interventions from a team of healthcare professionals and are likely to have to make considerable adaptations to their daily lives.Click here for a helpful article explaining the hypermobility spectrum on the Hypermobility Syndromes Association website.
+Many people with HSD and hEDS can lead a normal life and can manage their symptoms well if they receive the right diagnosis and healthcare support.
+Those who are more severely affected often require interventions from a team of healthcare professionals and are likely to have to make considerable adaptations to their daily lives.

-If you have a diagnosed hypermobility syndrome and are also experiencing PGP, you may respond well to manual therapy in conjunction with any other treatments already in place for managing your hypermobility syndrome.
-If you are seeing a physiotherapist for the management of your hypermobility syndrome as well as a manual therapist (physiotherapist, osteopath or chiropractor) for PGP symptoms, it is helpful for both practitioners to liaise regarding your care and treatment plans.
-It is also important to manage your pain, if this is not already being managed, this can allow manual therapy treatment to be more effective.
-Please see our Pain section for more information.
+If you have been diagnosed with HSD, hEDS or another connective tissue disorder and are also experiencing PGP, you may respond well to manual therapy in conjunction with any other treatments already in place for managing your condition.
+If you are seeing a physiotherapist for the management of your HSD or hEDS as well as a manual therapist (physiotherapist, osteopath or chiropractor) for PGP symptoms, it is helpful for both practitioners to liaise regarding your care and treatment plans.
+It is also important to manage your pain, if it is not already being managed; this can allow manual therapy treatment to be more effective.
+Please see our ‘Pain in PGP’ section for more information.